A Circular Economy for Citizens

 How to consume circularly?

 Circular consumption means moving towards alternative, more responsible modes of consumption, which not only enable us to consume better and spend less, but also to integrate collective approaches.
-While there is no such thing as a guide to circular consumption, here are a few examples of thoughts and practices aimed at the general public:
+While there is no such thing as a guide to circular consumption, here are a few examples of thoughts and practices to integrate in your daily life:

 S'interroger sur ses besoins réels de consommation